elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ## Create and register new alert type UI example

-To be able to add UI for a new Alert type the proper server API https://github.com/elastic/kibana/tree/master/x-pack/legacy/plugins/alerting#example recommended to be done first.
+Before registering a UI for a new Alert Type, you should first register the type on the server-side by following the Alerting guide: https://github.com/elastic/kibana/tree/master/x-pack/legacy/plugins/alerting#example

 Alert type UI is expected to be defined as `AlertTypeModel` object.